-The upside: Despite the challenges of “starting over,” you can get some renewed energy and momentum from a genre switch.
+The upside: Despite the challenges of “starting over,” you can get some renewed energy and momentum from a genre pivot.
 You’re starting in a whole new category, with a volume of work already sitting in your back catalog.
 New readers may not like or appreciate your older work, if they’re hardcore for your new genre, but some may be thrilled to dive in just because they like your writing style.

 Plus, having a back catalog shows your longevity as a writer, and shows you aren’t going to disappear any time soon.
 It adds to your credibility, even if it isn’t specifically attuned to your new audience.

 There’s an adage: “The first million words are practice.”
 Starting a new genre with a bunch of books already behind you means you’re starting strong.
 Take what you’ve learned about craft, marketing, and the business of writing, and apply it to this new genre.
 It’s almost like starting out for the first time with every resource you need already in place.